timothyshambra/Vision-2023/challenge/three.md

 # 3. Make common technology easy to access, use, share and reuse across government

 >“Our scale is so big.
 We have over 60,000 employees.
-Per user, year over year, that all adds up.”
-**User research interview with Russ Nichols, Agency Information Officer, CA Department of Corrections and Rehabilitation**
+Per user, year over year, that all adds up.” - User research interview with Russ Nichols, Agency Information Officer, CA Department of Corrections and Rehabilitation

 Many of the jobs to be done across government involve common needs and tasks.